DACC4/dai-lab-http-infrastructure/DOC.md

 Two config files have been created: `traefik.yml` and `dyn.yml`.
 The `traefik.yml` file contains the static traefik configuration and the entry points definition.
 The `dyn.yml` file contains the dynamic traefik configuration, including the middlewares and the TLS certificate configuration.

 The entry point `web` listens on port 80, and redirects traffic to the entry point `websecure` on port 443.
 The `websecure` entry point is configured to use the certificate pem files.
 Both the 'static_app' and 'todo_api' services are configured to use the `websecure` entry point.

+## Management UI
+We use portainer as a management UI for docker.
+It is a lightweight, open source, and easy to use tool.
+It provides a web interface for managing docker containers, images, networks, and volumes.
+It also provides a dashboard for monitoring the health of the docker environment.
+Portainer is implemented as a docker container in this environment.
+It is configured to listen on port 9443.

+To access the UI, navigate to `https://localhost:9443` in a web browser.
+You'll be prompted to create an admin user.
+Once you've created the user, you can log in and start managing your docker environment.
+Connect to the local docker environment by selecting the `Local` option.

+## Static Web using api
+We added a static web page that uses the todo api.
+This page is accessible at the url `https://localhost/todos.html`.
+The page uses the javascript FetchAPI to make requests to the todo api.